What can I learn from the Diagnostic graphs and reports?

 Diagnostic data at the group level

 The School Administrator interface provides a diagnostic view at the grade level.
 This allows you to analyze the Common Core Math and Reading strengths and weaknesses for all students in a grade.
 In the example below we see the diagnostic graph for all grade four students in a school, and can also see that there are no major learning gaps at this level of analysis.
-The largest gap is 17 scale score points between Fractions and Geometry.
+The largest gap is 20 scale score points between Operations and Base Ten.
 If we did find a specific domain that was meaningfully lower than the other domains we could examine our curriculum, pacing guides and professional development to see if students are receiving enough support in that area.

 Below is an example of a diagnostic view of classroom data.
-Here the diagnostic clearly indicates that there are two domains that are well-below the other domains and subject.
-The Operations and Fractions domains are 33 scale score points below the Base Ten domain.
-Operations and Fractions are also well below all of the reading domains.
-This suggests that the students in this class need additional instruction and practice with the Operations and Fractions domains.
+Here the diagnostic clearly indicates that there is a domain that is well-below the other domains and subject.
+The Base Ten domain is 72 scale score points below the Geometry domain.
+Base Ten domain is also well below all of the reading domains.
+This suggests that the students in this class need additional instruction and practice with the Base Ten domain.
 This is particularly important with Common Core math instruction as each domain depends on proficiency with the other domains.
-It can be hard for students to progress further with Measurement, for example, as it includes application of Fraction and Base Ten concepts.

 When comparing math and reading scores it is important to recognize that these are separate test events from separate days.
 For example, it is possible the math test was given first thing on a Tuesday morning while the reading test was administered on a Friday afternoon.
 When possible, it is best to confirm between-domain and between-subject differences over multiple data points.